Blushing Philodendron is an excellent climber with a beautiful wine-red tinted blush that fades away with an ignorant care routine.

 In addition to its exotic foliage, stems also look red to purple.

-After maturation, the plant blooms with red spathes of approximately 15 cm in length with no fragrance in spring or summer.
+After maturation, the plant blooms with red spathes of approximately 15 cm long with no fragrance in spring or summer.

 Each plant can bear two to three flowering spathes that last for two days.